Disentangling the Faraday rotation sky: The results

 \subsubsection{DM sky}

 In Figs. \ref{fig:dm} we show the results for the Galactic DM sky on both linear and logarithmic scaling.
-We find maximum DM values in the disk near the Galactic center with $1.7 \times 10^3\pm 0.26 \, \mathrm{pc}\,\mathrm{cm}^{-3}$, while we find the minimum at higher latitudes, about $4.0 \pm 0.26\, \mathrm{pc}\,\mathrm{cm}^{-3}$ at (l $\approx \ang{64.2}, b \approx \ang{68.5}$).
-Most of the inner galactic disk exhibits values above $1\, \mathrm{kpc}\,\mathrm{cm}^{-3}$.
-The values in the disk are relatively low compared to e.g. the disk predicted by \citet{2017Yao} or \citet{2001Cordes}, which each predict DMs above $3 \,\mathrm{kpc}\,\mathrm{cm}^{-3}$ in the inner disk, with the Galactic center reaching up to $4\, \mathrm{kpc}\,\mathrm{cm}^{-3}$.
+We find maximum DM values along lines of sight at $b = 0$ and near the GC at $l = 0$, reaching $1.7 \times 10^3\pm 0.26 \, \mathrm{pc}\,\mathrm{cm}^{-3}$.
+We find the minimum at higher latitudes, about $4.0 \pm 0.26\, \mathrm{pc}\,\mathrm{cm}^{-3}$ at (l $\approx \ang{64.2}, b \approx \ang{68.5}$).
+Most of the inner galactic disk exhibits values above $1000\, \mathrm{pc}\,\mathrm{cm}^{-3}$.
+The values in the disk are relatively low compared to e.g. the disk predicted by \citet{2017Yao} or \citet{2001Cordes}, which each predict DMs above $3000 \,\mathrm{pc}\,\mathrm{cm}^{-3}$ in the inner disk, with the Galactic center reaching up to $4000\, \mathrm{pc}\,\mathrm{cm}^{-3}$.
 In \citet{2021Price}, the typical fractional relative error on the distances predicted by the YMW electron model is estimated to lie between $0.35-2.76$.
 Assuming that the DM error for the full Galaxy is in the same order of magnitude, our results would be narrowly compatible.
 But since pulsars with independent distances indicate that we do not probe the full Galaxy, it is highly likely that a significant tension to our results remains.
-We attribute this discrepancy to the insufficient volume sampling of pulsars in the Galactic disk and consider our results to be an under-estimate of about a factor of 2 in the inner disk region, in line with the discussion in Sect. \ref{subsec:model_summary}.
+We attribute this discrepancy to the insufficient volume sampling of pulsars in the Galactic disk and consider our results to be an under-estimate of about a factor of 2 in the inner disk region, in line with the discussion in Sect. \ref{subsec:model_summary} and our tests in the Appendix \ref{app:synthetic_tests}.